 There’s always something happening in Edinburgh so you can be assured you’ll find plenty of things to do at any time of year, but with each change in season the cityscape changes, and I love it.

-In the winter it’s dark and cold, but the city is covered in lights in the lead up to Christmas and there’s delicious food to be had and mulled wine to be drunk at Edinburgh’s Christmas, as well as hot whisky.
+In the winter it’s dark and cold, but the city is covered in lights in the lead-up to Christmas and there’s delicious food to be had and mulled wine to be drunk at Edinburgh’s Christmas, as well as hot whisky of course!

 The weather in Edinburgh in spring

-Because of its position in the north Edinburgh has super long days in summer, but in April you can already expect it to be light until about 8.30pm, which means beautiful evenings that have you already getting the summer feels.
+Because of its position in the north Edinburgh has super long days in summer, but in April you can already expect it to be light until about 8.30 pm, which means beautiful evenings that have you already getting the summer feels.